Dr Nneka Abulokwe, OBE, FAPM, FBCS

 Executive Career

-Before building a portfolio career, Nneka held senior executive and leadership roles across multinational, technology-enabled and services organisations, operating at scale in regulated, people-led environments.
+Before building a portfolio career, Nneka held senior executive roles across multinational, technology-enabled and services organisations, operating at scale in regulated, people-led environments.

-Her experience spans strategy execution, large-scale transformation, operational leadership and governance in high-risk operating models, including periods of rapid growth, integration and regulatory scrutiny.
-Alongside these roles, she undertook doctoral research that directly informed and improved governance and operating practice in real time.
+Her experience spans strategy execution, large-scale transformation projects, operational leadership and governance in high-risk operating models, including periods of rapid growth, integration and regulatory scrutiny.

 Recognition and professional standing